teracyhq-incubator/teracy-dev-k8s/docs/how-to-install-kubectl-helm.md

 This page shows you how to install kubectl and helm on macOS, Linux (Ubuntu) and Windows.
+Also this guide instructs you the way to enable shell autocompletion.

 ___